Central vacuum cleaner: Disadvantages

 A main disadvantage of central vacuums is the higher initial cost.
-In the United States, the average central vacuum system has an installed cost of around $1,000 to $1500 as of 2024.
-This initial expense should be weighed against the long-term benefits of a central vacuum, including the typical longer service life of the equipment, and negligible consumables cost if a filterless system is chosen.
+In the United States, the average central vacuum system has an installed cost of around $1,000 to $1,500 as of 2024.

-A new user of a central vacuum should be informed about the much higher suction power of the system.
+Central vacuums have much higher suction power.
 The increased suction can damage delicate fabrics such as sheer curtains.
 There has been a report of a pet bird accidentally being injured by a careless cleaner.
-Central vacuum hoses are typically equipped with a variable air bleed port to allow suction power to be reduced when necessary.

 A central vacuum system is generally considered by building owners to be a permanent fixture of the building where it is installed, similar to plumbing and electrical fixtures.
 A short-term renter would most likely lose any investment made in improving the property unless a prior agreement were to be made with the property owner.
 Installation of a quality central vacuum increases the property value of a residence or commercial property.